-Around 3.4% (or 4,760) of all households rely solely on free-to-air broadcasts to receive and watch $TV^{13}$ .
+Around 3.4% (or 4,760) of all households rely solely on free-to-air broadcasts to receive and watch TV^{13} .
+In addition to these households, all viewers with a DTTV tuner, including commercial DTTV subscribers, can also seamlessly view the six GI TV channels, given their transmission in unencrypted form.

-3.2 Pay TV networks
+2.6.2 Pay TV networks

 Seventeen (17) channels are available on the analogue cable TV network.
-Although this service is no longer marketed by the cable TV operator, it is understood that it is still http://www.dso.org.mt/assets/files/DSO%20May%202011%20Survey%20Results.pdf being operated to service its existing analogue subscriber base, which is substantial in number (13%).
+Although this service is no longer marketed by the cable TV operator, it is understood that it is still being operated to service its existing analogue subscriber base, which is substantial in number (13%).